andydavidson/debianize_kafka/README.md

 # debianize_karfa

-The files I added to make a debian package of Karka, 2.50
+The files I added to make a debian package of Kafka, 2.50

 Download the binary tgz distrbution from Apache
 Then copy this directory over the top.